Elevation: 10,237 ft

 West Shoulder/Northwest Ridge, Class 3

-Park at Raynolds Pass along ID-87 [(A)].
+Park at Raynolds Pass along ID-87 [(A) on Page 337].
 The elevation at Raynolds Pass is officially 6,836 feet.
 It is best to park on the east side of the pass on a minor jeep road, in order to avoid interfering with the tractor-trailers that often stop on either side of the pass in the gravel pullout areas to either rest or to test their brakes before continuing on their journey.

 This climb begins at Raynolds Pass, where ID-87 crosses the Continental Divide and descends into the State of Montana.
 This route differs from the standard route discussed in the book, which follows the Continental Divide from Raynolds Pass to the summit.
 This is a new route that is more direct and is easier than the standard route.
 It does not follow the Continental Divide until it reaches the Northwest Ridge at Point 10020, which is just north of Point 10099.